w3irDv/savemii/READMEs/Saves_README.md

 and a mac address.

-These keys differ from wii to wii.
-Can be found in the `otp.bin` file that aroma generates for the Wii U, or in the `keys.txt` file generated by `zyxxy` in a real Wii (the file in vWii will miss ng_key_id and ng_signature).
+These keys differ from Wii to Wii.
+Are found in the `otp.bin` file that Aroma generates, or in the `keys.txt` file generated by `zyxxy` in a real Wii (important: if you run `zyxxy`in a vWii, the `keys.txt` file will miss ng_key_id and ng_signature).

-You can use the private keys from any Wii to generate savedata in `data.bin` format that can be read in any other Wii.
+Despite being different, you can use the private keys belonging to any Wii to generate savedata in `data.bin` format that can be read by any other Wii.

 ### Where SaveMii looks for keys

 By default, SaveMii will:
-- look for a `keys.txt` file in the root of the sd card to load shared keys.
-This is the only file needed to restore a `data.bin`.
-This keys are the same for all wiis
+- look for a `keys.txt` file in the root of your SD card to load the shared keys.
+This is the only file needed to restore a `data.bin` file.
+These keys are the same for all Wii consoles.
-- look for `sd:/wiiu/backups/<console serial id >/otp.bin` to load the private keys (which differ from wii to wii ).
+- look for `sd:/wiiu/backups/<console serial id >/otp.bin` to load the private keys (which differ from Wii to Wii ).
 Both these and the the shared keys are needed to backup savedata files in `data.bin` format
-- get the MAC Address from the Wii U, also needed for backup in `data.bin` format.
+- get the MAC Address from the Wii U, also needed for create backups in `data.bin` format.

-You can also copy `keys.txt`, `otp.bin` or just txt files containing  the shared keys, the private keys or the MAC Address to `sd:/wiiu/backups/keys`.
+You can also copy `keys.txt`, `otp.bin` or just txt files containing  the shared keys, the private keys or the MAC Address to the `sd:/wiiu/backups/keys` folder.
 ```
 console_id      = xxxxxxxx        (8 hex digits)
 ecc_private_key = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx     (60 hex digits)